Book A Free 30 Minute Meeting

 GROUP BY query_text, execution_status

-ORDER BY attempts DESC LIMIT 20;
+ORDER BY attempts DESC

 Snowflake’s flexible pricing model is great for scaling workloads, but without active monitoring, costs can add up quickly.
 However, it must be kept in mind that monitoring cost isn’t a one-time task—it’s an ongoing process.
 Leverage the available tools (like Account Usage views, Resource Monitors, and Snowsight) to track the right metrics and control your budget by monitoring Snowflake cost.